caseyg/awesome/TOPICS.md

 *   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
 Expo runs on Android, iOS, and the web.

+## expo

+*   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
+Expo runs on Android, iOS, and the web.

 ## frontend

 *   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
 Expo runs on Android, iOS, and the web.